Hepatitis B Treatment

 Despite being the most common STI (sexually transmitted infection), men are far less likely to develop liver diseases or cancer from the HBV virus.

 Certain men are at greater risk of liver damage or liver diseases, such as those with weakened immune systems (HIV) or men who receive anal sex.

 Hepatitis B Treatment Women

 One of the most common ways to pass hepatitis B from pregnant women to their children during childbirth.

 Babies born to mothers with Hepatitis B have a 90% chance of developing chronic Hepatitis B if they do not receive proper treatment when they are born.

 For this reason, it is vitally important that any pregnant women are aware of whether or not they are infected with hepatitis B to avoid passing it to their child during delivery.

-As hepatitis B often goes unnoticed, all pregnant women must get tested for hepatitis B.
+As Hepatitis B often goes unnoticed, all pregnant women must get tested for it.

 Pregnant women should always get tested for HBV before giving birth, ideally before the end of their first trimester.